verbal-ale/restaurant_service_simulation/data/raw/menus/README.md

 - `cocktails_and_beer_menu.csv` contains Alcoholic and Non Alcoholic Drinks
 - `wine_menu.csv` contains The full Wine List

-The `.csv`'s were extracted from the restaurant's website using ChatGPT, given unique IDs and imported into a Google Cloud Storage bucket.
+The `.csv`'s were extracted from the restaurant's website, given unique IDs and imported into a Google Cloud Storage bucket.
 The data was then loaded into tables in a BigQuery database.

 <br>
 <br>